Skip to content

 • Now, User Account Control (UAC) will prompt for your confirmation and then open gpedit.msc.

-4. Always Open Group Policy Editor with Administrative Privileges on Windows 11 Professional Editions
+4. Always open the Group Policy Editor with Administrative Privileges on Windows 11 Professional Editions

 • Right-click on the empty space of the Desktop and go to New > Shortcut.